 - Make your congregation’s Open & Affirming witness public and further the mission of the Open & Affirming Ministry Program by:

-- Proclaiming yourself an Open & Affirming setting through the use of the GLAD logo and the words “an Open & Affirming Congregation of the Christian Church (Disciples of Christ)” on your website and printed materials such as Sunday bulletins and newsletters.
+- Proclaiming yourself an Open & Affirming setting through the use of the AllianceQ logo and the words “an Open & Affirming Congregation of the Christian Church (Disciples of Christ)” on your website and printed materials such as Sunday bulletins and newsletters.

 - Regularly revisiting and deepening your commitment to being a more inclusive community of faith through engagement with communities and persons who have traditionally been marginalized and excluded from the church and in society.

 - Including AllianceQ in your regular mission budget.